Is a Social Impact Incubator Right for You?

 Nearly nine out 10 of startups fail, and 42 percent of them go under because they’re selling something that consumers don’t actually want.
 The harsh reality of launching and running an initiative is that in order to succeed, and to therefore make a difference, you need so much more than an idea and passion.

-To get a better idea of the challenges social entrepreneurs experience and how educational programs can help take problem-solvers to the next level, we spoke with Clara Brenner, the CEO and Co-Founder of Tumml—an organization that empowers entrepreneurs to solve urban problems—at the 2016 Collaborative + Classy Awards.
+To get a better idea of the challenges social entrepreneurs experience and how educational programs can help take problem-solvers to the next level, we spoke with Clara Brenner, the CEO and Co-Founder of Tumml—an organization that empowers entrepreneurs to solve urban problems—at the Collaborative.

 Not only should startups prepare for these problems, Clara also stressed that social entrepreneurs must realize how little the problems they experience differ from those that for-profit entrepreneurs face.